jsummers/imageworsener/readme.txt

      Box filter.

     triangle, linear
-     Linear interpolation, a.k.a. bilinear interpolation, a.k.a. triangle filter, a.k.a. tent filter.
+     Triangle filter.
+When upscaling, this is the same as (bi)linear interpolation.
+When downscaling, the term "linear interpolation" is ambiguous -- see the "-blur x" option.

     gaussian
-     A Gaussian filter.
+     Gaussian filter, evaluated out to 4 sigma.

     quadratic
      Quadratic interpolation.
+A rough approximation of a Gaussian filter.

     cubic<B>,<C>
      Generalized cubic interpolation as defined by Mitchell-Netravali.
-     The normal range of both B and C is from 0 to 1 (though IW allows you to exceed that range).
+     The usual range of both B and C is from 0 to 1.

-     Note that the term "cubic" or "bicubic" means different things to different applications.
-Sometimes it's IW's "bspline" filter, sometimes "mitchell", sometimes "catrom", and occasionally "cubic0,1" or something else.

     keys<n>
      This is a subset of the cubic filters.
 The normal range of n is from